etherealsaguaro/etherealsaguaro/README.md

 ## 🌱 Currently Learning:

-* Courses for my B.S. in Software Engineering
+* Courses for my B.S. in Cybersecurity
 * Game development with C# / Unity
-* Environment Design in Blender
-* Data Science with Python (NumPy, Pandas, Matplotlib, Plotly)
+* Tinkering with: Environment Design in Blender & Data Science with Python (NumPy, Pandas, Matplotlib, Plotly)

 ## 🧰 Tech Stack